deepyr/DutchSwap/docs/protocol/deployment/deployment_auction.rst

         tx = token_factory.deployTokenContract(SYMBOL,NAME,DECIMALS,NUMBER_OF_AUCTION_TOKENS,{'from': accounts[0], "value": "@value ethers"})

+Deploy a new token contract.
+The account executing this function will be assigned as the owner of the new token contract.
+The entire totalSupply is minted for the token contract owner.

 This transaction will create a ERC20 Fixed Supply ERC20 Token with the properties you pass for the values of the parameters The parameters are: